Interfaces for EDI 850 & 855 Messages

 Updating Database with EDI Transactions

 Moving into our target systems – since we’re updating a database, we’re using an SQLXML.
 We’ll do another transform here to produce some SQL statements that our database transport will then run.
 Here on our second target transform, this is where we’re actually producing an EDI 855 (Purchase Order Acknowledgment).
-We’re using the data mapper to take our EDI 850 (Purchase Order) and take that information that’s required to produce this EDI 855.
+We’re using the data mapper to take our EDI 850 (Purchase Order) and take the information that’s required to produce this EDI 855.
 Again, we are using our data mapper and then using our EDI transformation module to produce that final EDI transaction.
-So let’s see it in action.
+So, let’s see it in action.

 Testing EDI Interface

 Next, going through our validation route, we see that we haven’t changed that structure at all.
 And since it looks like our line-item total matches up with our baseline data, we haven’t added any validation there.
-Next, moving into our target side, we’re taking that EDI 850 and producing our EDI 855 – using our EDI transformation module to produce that final EDI 855 message to send back to our caller.
+Next, moving to our target side, we’re taking that EDI 850 and producing our EDI 855 – using our EDI transformation module to produce that final EDI 855 message to send back to our caller.
 Then, on the transport side, we see that our database insert was successful – but it looks like we had a failure down here on our RESTful endpoint, probably because our sender wasn’t ready to receive our response.

 I hope you’ve enjoyed this video, thank you.